What Is the Importance of Cultural Distance for Expatriates

 In my first book, Moving Out, Working Abroad, and Keeping Your Sanity, I dedicated one entire chapter to exemplifying why understanding your own life project is important to succeed as an expatriate.
 This applies if you are a big-corporation employee, a foreign student, a person moving with your spouse, or an entrepreneur.

-How to Measure Cultural Differences
+How to Measure the Differences in terms of Cultural Dimension

 A phenomenon frequently affecting expatriates is what I call environmental dissonance.
 It happens when your values conflict with the place surrounding you.